This post contains affiliate links. Please read our disclosure policy.

 These pancakes complement brunch get-togethers quite well.

-Serve with from-scratch English muffin omelets and sourdough french toast for a brunch everyone will be raving over.
+Serve with from-scratch English muffin omelets and sourdough french toast casserole for a brunch everyone will be raving over.

 Why is it Called a Dutch Baby?